watchernyu/setup-mujoco-gym-for-DRL/setting_up_hpc_mujoco.md

 source activate rl
 ```

-For all of the following, you should be inside your rl virtualenv.
+**NOTE**: For all of the following, you should be inside your rl virtualenv. (you want to install python libraries into your rl virtualenv, not somewhere else.)

 1.
 Install gym, download gym github repo and install minimum, according to gym doc.